NEW! Award 54: 1995 Chevrolet G10 Van – SOLD!

 A big surprise for us since starting this website is the vans that turn out to be popular among our readers.
 Starting out, we assumed bigger would be better, however, every time we feature a G10 “Shorty” version of Chevrolet’s third-generation van, the crowd goes wild.
-This orange-painted, 305 cubic inch V8 equipped example currently listed here on Craigslist in Brooklyn, New York with an asking price of $13,500 is the latest example certain to generate buzz.
+This orange-painted, 305 cubic inch V8 equipped example first listed in November 2020 on Craigslist in Brooklyn, New York with an asking price of $13,500 is the latest example certain to generate buzz.
 Especially when that asking price is three times the high end of the NADA Guides Classic Car Online Valuation Tool current “Low”, “Average”, and “High” retail value range of $1,775, $3,300, $4,425, respectively.
-If you are serious about buying this “Shorty” and are willing to pay that premium to get it, you can start the conversation by calling the seller at (843) 446-5866 When you connect, please remember to mention you saw their van featured here on GuysWithRides.com

 Chevrolet launched its third-generation G-Series vans for the 1971 model year.
 Fast forward 21 years and the G-series underwent a minor exterior update for the 1992 model year that brought the vans in line with the R/V pickup trucks (the final Rounded-Line trucks).
 In line with previous versions, two headlights remained standard (on cargo vans and lower-trim passenger vans) with four headlights as an option (on higher-trim passenger vans).